-Table 25.3 - Standards Non- Complian ce These This rule s shall not apply to: a.
-25.5.19.1-aAny artificial water body (watercourse, lake, pond or wetland) that does not flow to a lake or river, including Lake Tewa within the Jacks Point Zone; or b.
-25.5.19.1 Maintenance and repairing of existing hazard protection structures in and around a water body; or c.
+Table 25.3 - Standards Non- Compliance These rules shall not apply to: a.
+Any artificial water body (watercourse, lake, pond or wetland) that does not flow to a lake or river, including Lake Tewa within the Jacks Point Zone; b.
+Maintenance and repairing of existing hazard protection structures in and around a water body; or c.
 Earthworks to clear debris affecting existing structures including water intakes.
-25.5.20 Earthworks shall not be undertaken below the water table of any groundwater aquifer, or cause artificial drainage of any groundwater aquifer.
-RD Cleanfill 25.5.21 No more than 300m of Cleanfill shall be transported by road to or from an area subject to Earthworks.
+25.5.20 Earthworks shall not be undertaken below the water table of any aquifer, or cause artificial drainage of any aquifer.
+RD Cleanfill 25.5.21 No more than 300m3 of Cleanfill shall be transported by road to or from an area subject to Earthworks.
 Discretion is restricted to the matters in 25.7.1.3, 25.7.1.7, and 25.7.1.9.
 RD